Is My Child Ready To Drop Nap?

-For any nap transition an early bedtime is key, but especially for this one.
+For any nap transition, an early bedtime is key, but especially for this one.
 An early bedtime will help your little one avoid that overtired state which causes more sleep issues.

-Once better rested, you can begin pushing bedtime back to around 7:00 pm, in 15 minute increments each day.
+Once better rested, you can begin pushing bedtime back to around 7:00 pm, in 15-minute increments each day.

 - Be patient.

 Okay, deep breaths!
-This transition took us a couple weeks to master, which is totally normal.
+This transition took us a couple of weeks to master, which is totally normal.
 It’s a big change!
 Staying calm and consistent will help your little one adjust more quickly.